giodueck/Chip-8/README.md

 # Progress

+Run tests with `zig build test` or `zig test src/test.zig`.

-Using the test suite at https://github.com/Timendus/chip8-test-suite:
+The test suite is the one at https://github.com/Timendus/chip8-test-suite.
+The current progress:

 - [x] CHIP-8 splash screen
 - [x] IBM Logo